WordPress Questions & Answers

 - Does the theme fit your needs?
 This is a subjective question which means it really depends on your unique circumstances of your business.
 I recommend writing out a “dream list” of items you want your website to do for you, and how you want it to perform and then search out a premium theme that matches that list as close as possible.
 If you are not sure what you want, then it’s best to find an example or model website in your industry that is successful and then pick apart their site to identify what their website is specifically doing to contribute toward their online success and then match that list up with what you want your site to do.
 Some major things I usually need and want on my dream list for a WordPress theme are:

 - does the theme loading fast?
 This means it’s usually been coded well and it’s light weight which influences how fast your website will load or be presented to people who visit it.
 One of the best examples of this are the quality and light weight themes developed by StudioPress who develop the premium Genesis framework and themes.
-I really like their Parallax Theme that you can see of demo of here.

 - it’s easy to use to adjust the site the way I want.
 This usually means the WordPress theme comes with a “builder” of sorts that you can use to build the site you want upon the WordPress framework/software.

 - is it easy to optimize the theme for search engines (aka SEO).

 Suzette’s Question: “Most of my Banners disappeared on my Blog overnight and it is a paid WordPress Blog (.org) Does a website have fewer problems?
 How can I set Paypal up on it and how much does it cost.
 I know that some Plug Ins cost money”